 If you live in another country, be sure to understand your country’s laws.
-It is illegal to homeschool in some countries, so if your homeschool family is going to be relocated to a different country (even temporarily), you need to check the homeschooling laws there before you start homeschooling!
+It is illegal to homeschool in some countries (like Germany), so if your homeschool family is going to relocate to a different country (even temporarily), you need to check the homeschooling laws there before you start homeschooling!

 You can check your state laws through the Homeschool Legal Defense Association or search the web for “homeschooling [your state].”

-2. Understand the homeschool requirements for parents.
+2. Understand the home school requirements for parents.

 You don’t need a license or teaching certification to homeschool.
-However, just like homeschooling laws, the requirements for parents will vary based on state.
+However, just like homeschooling laws, the home schooling requirements for parents will vary based on state.

-ALSO CHECK OUT : QUESTIONS TO ASK ABOUT HOMESCHOOLING
+ALSO CHECK OUT : HOMESCHOOL DEFINITION

-3. Review the homeschool filing requirements.
+3. Review the home schooling filing requirements.

 YOU MAY ALSO LIKE : HOW MUCH DOES IT COST TO HOMESCHOOL MY CHILD?

-4. Understand the homeschooling state reporting requirements.
+4. Understand the home schooling state reporting requirements.